 - Local anesthetics are injected into the wound and shoulder joint at the time of surgery.
 This will wear off within 8-12 hours and it is not uncommon for patients to encounter more pain on the first or second day after surgery when swelling peaks. - You will be prescribed several medications postoperatively: - Tylenol: 1000 mg (2 of the 500 mg pills) 3x per day (every 8 hours) - Meloxicam: 15 mg pill, once per day, with food - Tramadol: 50 mg as needed for pain.
 Can be taken at most every 8 hours - Oxycodone: 5 mg.
 This is for breakthrough (i.e. you are still having pain, despite the other medications).
 This can also be taken at most every 8 hours. - Colace (docusate): 100 mg daily.
 This is to avoid constipation, which can occur with the pain medication - Aspirin: 81 mg taken twice per day, for 1 month.
-This is to prevent blood clots after surgery. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
-To decrease the side effects, take the medication with food. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication or while in sling - Please contact the office should severe calf pain or significant swelling of the calf or ankle occur.
+This is to prevent blood clots after surgery.

+- Common side effects of the pain medication are nausea, drowsiness, and constipation.
+To decrease the side effects, take the medication with food. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication or while in sling - Please contact the office should severe distal arm pain occur or significant swelling of the distal arm/hand occur.
+This would be concerning for a blood clot.